clasqm/freedos-repo/Eyecandy.md

 -----

+NOTE: These programs are NOT memory-resident.
+They are regular .COM or .EXE programs.

 + [Acid Warp 4.2](./zip/acidwarp.zip) - Run it and watch the pretty colors.
     + Free Software by [Noah Spurrier](http://www.noah.org/acidwarp/).
     + *CTRL-Break* exits the program, If your keyboard does not have a *Break* key, *CTRL-C* also works ... eventually.
 You may have to hit it a few times.